nginx/unit/tools/unitctl/README.md

 ## Features (Current)

 ```
-CLI interface to the NGINX UNIT Control API
+CLI interface to the NGINX Unit Control API

 Usage: unitctl [OPTIONS] <COMMAND>

 Commands:
-  instances  List all running UNIT processes
+  instances  List all running Unit processes
-  edit       Open current UNIT configuration in editor
+  edit       Open current Unit configuration in editor
   import     Import configuration from a directory
-  execute    Sends raw JSON payload to UNIT
+  execute    Sends raw JSON payload to Unit
-  status     Get the current status of UNIT
+  status     Get the current status of Unit
   listeners  List active listeners
   help       Print this message or the help of the given subcommand(s)